brojd/chatApp/README.md

 # Chat App

-Chat application with real-time messaging and file transfer as well as authorization
+Chat application with messages history, real-time messaging and file transfer as well as authorization
 <br/><br/>

 ## Getting Started